wur-bioinformatics/introduction-to-bioinformatics/week5.md

 tandem affinity purification) for *Drosophila melanogaster*, with clusters corresponding to protein complexes indicated in color.
 Credits: modified from {cite}`protein_network_2011`.
 :::
+%#% Figure protein_network is under open access: Permitted for non-commercial purposes: read, print & download.
+We should be able to use this image.

 The methods mentioned measure *physical* interactions between proteins, as opposed to *functional* interactions.
 Such interactions occur when two